-1. is a kind of merger in which two or more companies in different sectors combine

-their operations.

-2. The amount paid by the transferee company for the purchase of the business of the transferor
+- 1. \\\\\ is a kind of merger in which two or more companies in different sectors combine their operations. - 2.
+The amount paid by the transferee company for the purchase of the business of the transferor company is called\\\\\. - 3.
+There are \\\\\types of amalgamation. - 4.
+External reconstruction involves\\\\\

-company is called

-3. There aretypes of amalgamation.

-4. External reconstruction involves

 Amalgamation is an arrangement where two or more companies consolidate their business to structure a new firm, or become a subsidiary of any one of the company.
 For practical purposes, the words amalgamation and merger are used interchangeably.
 However, there is a minor difference.
 Merger involves the fusion of two or more companies into a single company where the identity of some of the enterprises gets dissolved.
-On the other hand, amalgamation means dissolving the entities of amalgamating companies and forming a new company having a separate legal entity.
-There are two types of amalgamation i.e. amalgamation nature of merger and amalgamation nature of purchase.
-There are two type of accounting method i.e. pooling of interest method and purchase method.
+On the other hand, amalgamation means dissolving the entities of amalgamation i.e.amalgamation nature of merger and amalgamation nature of purchase.
+There are two types of accounting method i.e. pooling of interest method and purchase method.
 The accounting procedure in case of external reconstruction is the same as in case of amalgamation or absorption in the nature of purchase.
 However, there are no different methods in this case, as in case of amalgamation or absorption, where are of two methods viz, in nature of merger and in the nature of purchase